jwolf623/FillReportPredictions/README.md

 Installation
 To run the project locally, ensure you have Python installed along with the necessary libraries:

-Execute the Notebook:

-Follow the steps outlined in the notebook to preprocess the data, train the k-NN classifier, and evaluate its performance.

 Interpret Results:
 Review accuracy scores and predictions to understand how well the model performs in predicting fulfillment statuses based on prescription timelines.
 Contributing